The Dry Skin Guide

-The jauntily-packaged Anchor Balm from Captain Blankenship ($20, captainblankenship.com) is ultra-thick and rich with almond oil, shea butter, and non-GMO vitamin E, plus antibacterial and antiviral lavender, tangerine, and geranium extracts.
+The jauntily-packaged Anchor Balm from Captain Blankenship ($20, captainblankenship.com) is ultra-thick and rich with almond oil, shea butter, and non-GMO vitamin E, plus lavender, tangerine, and geranium extracts.

-For the most severe dry skin, there’s a new, totally clean alternative to antibiotic ointments called Dr. Rogers Restore Healing Balm ($30, restoreointment.com).
-Made with only two ingredients—plant-based glycerin and castor wax—it reduces dermatitis and inflammation in general and restores natural barrier function in skin.
-New York cosmetic dermatologist Dr. Paul Jarrod Frank has been using it in his practice for about a year: “I’ve always wanted a simple, natural alternative to antibiotic ointments, which have all kinds of stuff in them you don’t need, especially around a wound or compromised spot in the skin,” says Frank.
+For the most severe dry skin, there’s a new, totally clean ointment alternative called Dr. Rogers Restore Healing Balm ($30, restoreointment.com).
+Made with only two ingredients—plant-based glycerin and castor wax—it encourages natural barrier function in skin.
+New York cosmetic dermatologist Dr. Paul Jarrod Frank has been using it in his practice: “I’ve always wanted a simple, natural alternative ointment.
+The conventional ones have all kinds of stuff in them you don’t need,” says Frank.
 “This works, and it’s totally natural, petroleum- and allergen-free.”